51nodes/vc-revocation-graph/credential-revocation-subgraph-files/README.md

   }
   ```
 * Run `yarn codegen` to generate the related code for the new entity.
-* Change the code under `src/revocation-registry` to handle the emitted event and store it inside the entity.
+* Change the code under `src/revocation-registry.ts` replacing the import for `ExampleEntity` to `RevokedCredential` and the `handleRevoked` function with the below content to handle the emitted event and store it inside the entity.
 In this function we could also run a smart contract call request to get extra data from the contract if needed

   ```ts
   export function handleRevoked(event: Revoked): void {